RajaGanapathyM/GoRDB/README.md

 <h2>Step-4:</h2>

 Add node definition for each node in your graph layer as dict in the format given below.
-<br>Nodes define the table in your Relational DB
+<br>Nodes define the table in your Relational DB.
+Node alias is the node name which will be used in your Graph queries
 <br>Features define the columns in your RDB table
 <br>Edges define the relation between on node to another and corresponding mapping keys
 <br>Table connection id define the connection identifier which will be passed to query executor function
-<br>query executor define the function which will be called to execute query.
+<br>Query executor define the function which will be called to execute query.

 <br>Here for the example shown above we have 2 nodes.